gloveboxes/Create-a-Secure-IoT-Solution-with-Azphere-Sphere-and-and-Azure-IoT-Central/README.md

     "AllowedConnections": [ "global.azure-devices-provisioning.net", "saas-iothub-9999999-f33a-4002-4444-7ca8989898989.azure-devices.net" ],
     "DeviceAuthentication": "--- YOUR AZURE SPHERE TENANT ID--- ",
     ```
 7. Copy the information from the output into the app_manifest.json file in Visual Studio.
-You *app_manifest.json* file will look similar to the follow:
+You *app_manifest.json* file will look similar to the following:

     ```json
     {